 |Minimum for international students||12|

 Students who wish to register for more than the maximum number of hours must have at least a 3.0 GPA.
 Students who wish to take more than 20 credit hours in a regular semester (Fall or Spring) must also have the permission of their academic advisor and the dean of the appropriate school.

 Certain courses at the college have course and skill prerequisites.
-The prerequisites for a course are listed in the academic catalog, class schedule, and course syllabus.
+The prerequisites for a course are listed in the academic catalog and class schedule.
 Students are permitted to pre-register for a course that has prerequisites provided the prerequisite coursework is in progress at the time of the registration session.
 Students are responsible for making sure they have met prerequisites and grade standards prior to the beginning of each semester.
 The college reserves the right to withdraw a student from any course for which prerequisites and grade standards have not been met.

 |Writing Emphasis Courses||7 or higher on each SAT Essay Dimension (reading, analysis, writing)

 8 or higher on ACT Writing Subject Test

 20 or higher on ACT English

 490 or higher on old version of SAT Verbal

 4 or 5 on AP English Language/Composition Test